HMimaroglu/hephaestus/README.md

 ## Quick Start

-### Quick Start: Offline WiFi Hotspot Mode
+### Quick Start: Offline Mode (Bluetooth or WiFi)

-**Want to run a fully offline mesh with your computer as the host?
-Follow these steps:**
+**Want to run a fully offline mesh between two computers?
+Choose your connection method:**

+#### Option A: Bluetooth PAN (Easiest - No Configuration)

+**On Both Computers:**

+1. **Enable Bluetooth and Pair:**
+   - macOS: System Settings → Bluetooth → Turn on Bluetooth
+   - Pair the two computers together
+   - Once paired, you'll see the other computer in your Bluetooth devices

+2. **Connect via Bluetooth PAN:**
+   - macOS: Click the Bluetooth icon in menu bar → Click the other computer's name → "Connect to Network"
+   - Or: System Settings → Bluetooth → Right-click the paired device → "Connect to Network"
+   - Both computers should now be on the same network (typically 172.20.10.x range)

+#### Option B: WiFi Hotspot

-1. **Create WiFi Hotspot on Host Computer:**
+**On Host Computer:**

    **macOS:**
-   - System Settings → General → Sharing
+   - System Settings → General → Sharing → Internet Sharing
-   - Enable "Internet Sharing"
-   - Share from: Ethernet (or your internet connection)
+   - Share from: (select your internet source)
-   - To computers using: Wi-Fi
+   - To computers using: Wi-Fi (check the box)
    - Click "Wi-Fi Options" and set network name/password
+   - Toggle Internet Sharing ON

    **Windows:**
    - Settings → Network & Internet → Mobile hotspot